- The Method

 The first scholarly research paper on the use of the Feldenkrais Method® with children was written by Chava Selhav Silberbush in 1987.
 This was her thesis for her Masters in Education from Boston University in 1987.

-Chava identified several ways in which the Feldenkrais Method develops neurological functioning for individuals who were not able to develop these functions in a natural way due to the disease.
+Chava identified several ways in which the Feldenkrais Method develops neurological functioning for individuals who were not able to develop these functions in a natural way due to the disorder.
 First, a Feldenkrais® practitioner interacts with the whole being of the child, observing and responding to the developmental, emotional and social needs of the child.
 Second, the practitioner immediately works to “instill confidence in the child,” so that the child looks forward to each session.
 Third, the practitioner looks beyond the achievement of passive motor patterns towards “giving the child the possibility of learning to integrate existing patterns and to create new patterns by using other alternatives to serve the need of the moment.”
 Thus, the method helps the child to enable themselves.

 One of two case studies presented in detail was about a boy who had received conventional therapies since he was diagnosed with CP at 3 months of age.
 Yet, at six years of age the boy was unable to sit unaided, to crawl, or to lie on his back with his knees bent.
 He lacked motivation to draw or to move by himself.